How to make soft delicious mandazi

 How to make Soft Delicious Mandazi

-Mandazi is a special side dish for your breakfast across East Africa.
-Some people call it the African donuts, and it’s okay.
+Mandazi is a special side dish for breakfast across East Africa.
+Some people call it African donuts, and that’s okay.
 Anyone can make it based on regular recipes, but we seek ways to create soft, delicious Mandazi.

 My Mama’s recipe is the simplest to follow, yet she makes the softest delicious mandazis.
 For the longest time, I didn’t understand why mine couldn’t just come out as great as hers until she told me her secret.
 But other than that, of course, practice makes perfect.

-If you have eaten oily, tough mandazis, you will know why I insist on making the softest mandazis of all time.
+If you have eaten oily, tough mandazis, you will know why I insist on making the softest mandazis ever.

 Unfortunately, for those of us on a sugar-free diet, this is not for us to take.
 But if you want to have a simple cheat day, then do so; make sure you don’t eat mandazis all the time.